-- what bond, other security or guarantee is required
+- what bond, security or guarantee is required;

-- who repairs and maintains the property and equipment
+- who is to repair and maintain the property and equipment;

-- core trading hours (when shops must be open for business).
+- core trading hours (when the premises must be open for business).

-A lease with fair terms and a long lease period is a valuable asset for the landlord and for the tenant.
+A lease with fair terms and a long lease period is an asset for both the landlord and tenant.

-The lease and the landlord’s disclosure statement should describe the shop’s permitted use sufficiently broadly that the tenant can expand and/or sell the business.
+The description of the permitted use of the premises in the lease and the landlord’s disclosure statement should be broad enough to allow the tenant to expand and sell the business.

 Shopping Centre Leases

-The Retail Leases Act defines a shopping centre as a cluster of shops:
+The Act defines a ‘shopping centre’ as a cluster of shops:

 - owned by the same person where at least five shops are used for retail business; and